Invest in Tap Systems, Inc.

 Projections not guaranteed.

-In-fact, when Meta introduced their second generation Smartglasses that now include their AI agent their sales started sky rocketing, selling over 1 million units in 2024.
+When Meta introduced their second generation Smartglasses that included their AI agent their sales started skyrocketed, over 1 million units sold in 2024.

-To put matters into perspective, Meta’s ability to sell out their Smartglasses in most ray ban’s stores, caused a major FOMO across all of their competitors who have been scrambling to come out with their own version of the smart glasses.
+Meta’s ability to sell out their Smartglasses in most Ray Ban’s stores, caused a major FOMO across all of their competitors who have been scrambling to come out with their own version of the smart glasses.

 Projections not guaranteed.

-In fact, some analysts predict that the smart glasses, AR and VR industry will account for 1.5 trillion dollars of the global GDP by 2030 (in only 5 years!).
+Some analysts predict that the AR and VR industry will account for 1.5 trillion dollars of the global GDP by 2030 (in only 5 years!).

-Over the past 10 years we have solidified our position, publishing 8 patents in the USA and 1 in Europe.
-Fine tuning our detection models and optimizing our onboarding flow.
+Over the past 10 years we have solidified our position, publishing 8 patents in the USA and 1 in Europe, all while fine tuning our detection models and optimizing our onboarding flow.

 Simply put - our solution enables the major technology companies to easily bundle Tap with their offering, thus increasing the capabilities without incurring additional costs to support the input abilities people want.